johan-akerman/SpotifyTranscripts/README.md

 https://github.com/johan-akerman/SpotifyTranscripts/assets/44551216/a1cd7e18-66f7-4084-a547-600d363bbe29

 # ✨ Key features
 - **Transcripts:** Speech recognition to convert speech into text and a timestamp.
 - **Search:** Search the transcript and jump to a particular part of a conversation.
-- **Chapters:** Break down an episode into auto generated sections based on topics.
+- **Chapters:** Break down an episode into auto-generated chapters based on topics.
 - **Subtitles:** Make podcasts accessible to people with hearing difficulties.